rokath/tcobs/docs/TCOBS2Specification.md

 ###  3.1. <a name='CipherCountedTernaryNotationCCTN'></a>Cipher Counted Ternary Notation (CCTN)

-* As quaternary notation 0t in front of the ciphers is used.
+* As ternary notation 0t in front of the ciphers is used.
 * As CCTN notation a 0T in front of the ciphers is used: 0t12 != 0T12
 * Because the 0-value is never needed the CCTN numbers start with 1